oneillal/nci-web-project/README.md

 ### Validation Errors ###
 We ran CSS3 and HTML5 validation a number of times over the project and resolve those as needed.
 These included missing ALT attributes on images and missing header tags when using HTML5 section and article tags.

-We have attached the validation reports that shows that all our errors were resolved.
+We have attached our validation reports to show that all our errors were resolved.
+The reports are stored [here](https://github.com/oneillal/nci-web-project/raw/master/docs/w3_validation_20170423.zip).

 ### Website Deployment Details ###